jcarlos-prieto/niliBOX/resources/API.md

 The *Serial* subsystem handles the serial port devices.
 Every serial port can be identified in 3 different ways:
 - *Device name*: A string that identifies a serial port device available in the system
-- *Device id*: An integer identifying a serial port that has been open and can be used for input/output operations
+- *Device id*: An integer identifying a serial port that has been opened and can be used for input/output operations
 - *Description*: A string providing a readable name for the serial port device

 When an serial port device is open, a parameter <i>mode</i> must be provided.
 The <i>mode</i> is composed by a list of values separated by commas in the format *"baudrate,parity,databits,stopbits,flowcontrol"*.
 This is the meaning of each value: